autogalkin/robotfindskitten/README.md

 *src/robotfindskitten/game/systems/collision.h*.
 Tests are located in *tests/test_collision.cpp*
-- I update the notepad message pipe from GetMessageW() to the PeekMessageW() inside hook_GetMessageW() so now it does not sleep for a message, just poll and run as a real game.
+- I update the notepad message pipe from GetMessageW() to the PeekMessageW() inside hook_GetMessageW() so now the notepad does not sleep for a message, just poll and run as a real game.

 - Remove Notepad's main menu and status bar, and changes the window title to fit the game's context